-So, without notice your air conditioner needs repair at your Daytona Beach home and you don’t know what that entails.
-It’s daunting enough to let an A/C system repair technician into your home, but then to wonder what they’re going to do tends to add another level of anxiety.
+So, without notice your air conditioner needs repair at your Daytona Beach home and you’re not sure what to expect.
+It’s daunting enough to allow an A/C system repair technician into your home, but then to wonder what they’re going to do can add a whole other level of concern.
 Not to worry!
-All American Air Service Experts is here to fill you in on the general AC repair process so you’ll be ready when an expert A/C system service technician needs to visit your home.
+All American Air Service Experts is here to fill you in on the general AC repair process so you can be ready when an expert A/C system service technician needs to visit your home.

 AC Repair Starts Simple

-When the technician comes to your home, they should initially request to check your thermostat.
-It might sound silly, but they need to check it to confirm that it’s not just a thermostat settings problem.
-The technician will confirm the thermostat is set to cool and then lower the temperature to see if that will trigger the air conditioner.
-A faulty or improperly connected wire could be the culprit that’s preventing you from having a comfortable home.
+When the repairman arrives, the first thing they should do is ask to see the thermostat.
+It might sound silly, but they need to check it to confirm that it’s not merely a thermostat settings problem.
+The technician will confirm the thermostat is set to cool and then reduce the temperature to see if that will trigger the air conditioner.
+A faulty or incorrectly connected wire could be the culprit that’s preventing you from having a comfortable home.

-If this doesn’t fix the problem, the technician may need to look at your circuit breaker box.
-They will probably set the circuit switches to off and then back to on to see if that activates the AC.
+If there is still an issue, the technician may need to look at your circuit breaker box.
+They will probably set the circuit switches to off and then back to on to see if that resets the system.

 Getting to the nitty-gritty of AC Repair

-The technician will then probably ask to see the AC system.
-Same as a doctor, the technician will commence their trial and error testing process.
-There are several factors that could be the reason for an A/C system that isn’t functioning properly, and it’s up the repairman to explore all the possible sources starting from the most frequent issues to the least.
+The technician will then probably ask to see the A/C. Same as a doctor, the repairman will commence their trial and error diagnosis process.
+There are many factors that could be the reason for an A/C system that isn’t running properly, and it’s up the technician to explore all the possible sources starting from the most common issues to the least.
 This process could take anywhere from five minutes to sixty, and sometimes longer.

-During the air conditioner diagnosis, they will likely check the air filter to verify it’s not obstructed or needs to be replaced.
-They will check the air conditioner’s refrigerant levels, verify the air condenser fan is turning properly, confirm that the size of your air conditioning system is correct for the size of your residence, and check the safety controls, wiring, and electronics.
+During the air conditioning diagnosis, they will likely check the air filter to verify it’s not obstructed or in need of replacing.
+They will inspect your air conditioner’s refrigerant levels, verify the air condenser fan is turning properly, confirm that the size of your air conditioning system is correct for the size of your residence, and check the safety controls, wiring, and electronics.

 Have answers, will fix

-Once the AC service tech has discovered the problem, he or she should explain all your choices to you.
-The exchange will generally start with the technician explaining what the issue is, what part (if any) failed, how or why it went out, and what that part does for your air conditioning system.
+Once the AC technician has discovered the problem, he or she should explain all your choices to you.
+The exchange will generally start with the repairman explaining what the issue is, what part (if any) died, how or why it went out, and what that part does for your air conditioning system.

-The technician will then go into your courses of action, which will entail swapping out the part and resolving the trouble, but might also include upgrading parts of the air conditioner, the air conditioner itself, or your complete heating and AC system.
-In some cases, it may make more sense to invest in an entire new heating and AC system, particularly if the AC is past its prime, or susceptible to breaking down again and end up with you spending more on A/C system repairs in the long run.
-The service tech will go over how much time, effort, and cost it will take to fix the problem.
+The technician will then go into your options, which will entail swapping out the part and resolving the trouble, but might also include upgrading parts of the air conditioner, the air conditioner itself, or your entire heating and AC system.
+In certain cases, it may make more sense to invest in a whole new heating and AC system, particularly if the air conditioner is past its prime, or susceptible to breaking down again and end up costing you more for A/C system repairs by the time it’s all said and done.
+The service tech will go over how much time, effort, and cost it will take to fix the issue.

-Finally, they will go over the process for repairing the failed part or resolving the problem.
-If you elect that A/C system repair is better for you than investing in an AC system upgrade, the service tech will order any parts required and schedule your follow-up appointment to repair the air conditioner.
-Or, if the part required is already available on their vehicle, they will move forward with the air conditioning repair work with your go-ahead.
+Finally, they will go over the process for repairing the failed part or resolving the issue.
+If you elect that A/C system repair is better for you than purchasing an upgraded air conditioning system, the service tech will order any parts required and set up your next appointment to repair the air conditioner.
+Or, if the part required is already available on their vehicle, they will go ahead and start the air conditioning repair work with your go-ahead.

-Always know that throughout Daytona Beach your system is in good hands with All American Air Service Experts.
-Our service techs are NATE-certified and have been through extensive background checks so you can feel confident with the people we send into your home.
-If you ever have any questions about your A/C system or what to expect with your A/C system repair, give us a call day or night at 386-310-2061 and we’ll be happy to explain the process.
+Keep in mind that throughout Daytona Beach you’re in good hands with All American Air Service Experts.
+Our service techs are NATE-certified and have undergone extensive background checks so you can feel confident with the people we send into your home.
+If you ever think of any questions about your AC or what to expect with your air conditioning repair, give us a call day or night at 386-310-2061 and we’ll be happy to walk you through the process.